smarie/python-valid8/docs/index.md

 *"valid8ing is not a crime" ;-)*

+!!! warning
+    As of `valid8` version `5.0.0` all functions in the built-in validation library are not exposed anymore at the package root, in order to speed up imports.
+So instead of `from valid8 import is_even` you should now do `from valid8.validation_lib import is_even`.

-`valid8` provides user-friendly tools for
+`valid8` provides user-friendly tools for 3 kind of "entry points":

  * general-purpose inline validation,
  * function inputs/outputs validation